 A living book is written with lively descriptions.
 The author is passionate about the subject matter and it is conveyed in the writing style and illustrations.
 The facts and information are colorfully integrated into a spirited story.
 All subjects (except math, read more here about CM math) are taught from living books.
 We raised painted lady butterfly’s last spring and read butterfly themed living books during this time.
 A great example of a living book is Butterfly Time by Alice Goudey.
 For a deeper understanding of living books, you can read more here: What Is A Living Book?

 Narrating should begin after the age of six.
-As the art of narration is introduced to the child, the home educator should discuss and encourage the child to articulate the previously read book.
+As the art of narration is introduced to the child, the home educator should discuss and encourage the child to articulate the previously read section or chapter.
 The children are expected to be animated about the story.
 When beginning the next read aloud, two or three pages are read, enough to include a point in the story.
 After that, ask the child to narrate.
 As the child progresses, a day after reading a living book the child should proceed in narration.

 Out of Door Time